anissmedbouhi/master-thesis/README.md

 # Information
-This repository contains the code for my master thesis called "Towards topology-aware Variational Auto-Encoders: from InvMap-VAE to Witness Simplicial VAE". <br />
+This repository contains the code for my master thesis called "Towards topology-aware Variational Auto-Encoders: from InvMap-VAE to Witness Simplicial VAE" and for the related article entitled "InvMap and Witness Simplicial Variational Auto-Encoders". <br />
 <br />
-It was performed at: Division of Robotics Perception and Learning, Department of Intelligent Systems, School of Electrical Engineering and Computer Science, KTH Royal Institute of Technology. <br />
+The work was performed at: Division of Robotics Perception and Learning, Department of Intelligent Systems, School of Electrical Engineering and Computer Science, KTH Royal Institute of Technology. <br />
 <br />
-Main supervisor: Dr. Anastasiia Varava <br />
+Main supervisor of the master thesis: Dr. Anastasiia Varava <br />
 Co-supervisor: Vladislav Polianskii (PhD student) <br />
 Examiner: Prof. Danica Kragic Jensfelt <br />
 <br />